punchoyeah/Where/README.md

 Where
 =====

-Where is another kind of communication manner with location as its language
+Where is another way of communication using location as its language